UniMath/agda-unimath/src/simplicial-type-theory/action-on-directed-edges-functions.lagda.md

 [directed edges](simplicial-type-theory.directed-edges.md), in the sense that it maps any edge `p : x →₂ y` in `A` to an edge `action-simplicial-hom f p : f x →₂ f y` in `B`.
-This action on directed edges can be thought of as functoriality of functions in simplicial type theory.
+This action on directed edges can be thought of as a functorial action of functions in simplicial type theory.

 ## Definition